moshnogorskaia/cash-account/README.md

 TODOs:

-1. Adjust formatting
-2. Add a test to Pencil component
+1. Add a test to Pencil component
-3. Remove unused packages
+2. Remove unused packages
-4. Add linter
+3. Add linter
-5. Add SVG
+4. Add SVG
-6. Refactor to NextJS
+5. Refactor to NextJS

 Follow these steps to set up and run the project: